mastermind2990/ohr-shalom-kiosk/android-middleware/README.md

-# Ohr Shalom Payment Middleware - Android App
+# Ohr Shalom Payment Middleware

+🚀 **GitHub Actions Ready**: Automated APK building configured - see GITHUB_ACTIONS_SETUP.md - Android App

 This Android application serves as a payment middleware for the Ohr Shalom Donation Kiosk, enabling NFC Tap to Pay functionality using the Stripe Android SDK.